ttwd80/wabs/README.md

 #### byu.user

 An `Object` with data about the authenticated user.
-This information is provided through OAuth when the user authenticates and authorizes.
-If the user is not authenticated and has authorized then this object will have a value of `null`.
+This information is provided through OAuth when the user authenticates and authorizes the application.
+If the user is not authenticated or authorized the application then this object will have a value of `null`.

 #### byu.auth